bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 ---
-{layout="Launch"}
+{layout="LaunchC"}
 # Linear, Non-Linear, or Bust!

 Linear relationships in a graph always appear as straight lines.

-Three of the graphs on the previous slide represent @vocab{linear} relationships, and three show other, non-linear relationships.
-The linear graphs can go in lots of directions and non-linear relationships can follow patterns that aren't linear!
+Three of the graphs represent @vocab{linear} relationships, and three show other, non-linear relationships.

+@image{images/set-of-6-graphs.png, "series of six graphs showing different relationships"}{width="700"}

 ---
-{layout="Launch"}
+{layout="LaunchC"}
 # Linear, Non-Linear, or Bust!

-What do you Notice?
-What do you Wonder?
-If all linear relationships can be shown as tables, does that mean all tables are linear?
+**If all linear relationships can be shown as tables, does that mean all tables are linear?**

+Complete @printable-exercise{tables-all-linear.adoc}.

 @image{images/set-of-6-tables.png, "series of six tables showing different relationships"}{width="600"}